The 13 players Man Utd have signed on deadline day and how they fared

 A regular of the tabloid gossip columns for years, Brazilian left-back Telles eventually left Porto for Old Trafford on deadline day 2020.

-There was an expectation that he’d push to become United’s first-choice left-back, but his arrival only appeared to spur Luke Shaw onto greater heights – the England man is undoubtedly Ole Gunnar Solskjaer’s favourite, deservedly so, which left Telles making just eight Premier League starts in his debut campaign.
+There was an expectation that he’d push to become United’s first-choice left-back, but his arrival only appeared to spur Luke Shaw onto greater heights.
+But when the England international suffered a dip in form in 2021-22, Telles was still unable to take advantage and nail down a regular first-team spot.

 Uruguayan veteran Cavani followed in Zlatan Ibrahimovic’s footsteps, having usurped the Swede to become PSG’s all-time top scorer before emulating his move away from the French capital at the end of his contract.

 El Matador wasn’t always fit and firing, but he proved a useful addition with 17 goals in all competitions in 2020-21.
-You imagine he might take a step back with prodigal son Ronaldo vying for that famous No.7 shirt.
+Year two saw him pushed to the periphery following the arrival of Ronaldo.

 A busy day’s business in October 2020 was concluded with the signature of highly-rated Penarol winger Pellistri.